psevestre/openid-fapi/Financial_API_WD_001.md

 ### 6.1 Introduction

-The FAPI endpoints are OAuth 2.0 protected resource endpoints that return various financial information for the resource owner assoicated with the submitted Acccess Token.
+The FAPI endpoints are OAuth 2.0 protected resource endpoints that return various financial information for the resource owner associated with the submitted access token.

 ### 6.2 Read only access provisions